Lumi-supercomputer/lumi-userguide/docs/software/containers/singularity.md

 [cotainr LUMI examples][cotainr-lumi-examples] for more details.

 !!! warning "Make sure your Conda environment supports the hardware in LUMI"
-    In order to take advantage of e.g. the GPUs in [LUMI-G][lumi-g], the packages you specify in your Conda environment must be compatible with LUMI-G, i.e. built against ROCm.
-Similarly, in order to take full advantage of the [Slingshot 11 interconnect][interconnect] when running MPI jobs, you must make sure your packages are built against Cray MPICH.
+    To take advantage of e.g. the GPUs in [LUMI-G][lumi-g], the packages you specify in your Conda environment must be compatible with LUMI-G, i.e. built against ROCm.
+Similarly, to take full advantage of the [Slingshot 11 interconnect][interconnect] when running MPI jobs, you must make sure your packages are built against Cray MPICH.
 Cotainr does **not** do any magic conversion of the packages specified in the Conda